 5. Change of program dates.

-If you finish your studies early or if you will finish your studies late (before of after the program end date listed on your I-20), you must contact International Education.
+If you finish your studies early or if you will finish your studies late (before or after the program end date listed on your I-20), you must contact the Office of International Education.
 You must file for an extension of program dates.
 If you do not update the program dates on your SEVIS record, the record will terminate and you will be "out-of-status".
-Notify the coordinator of International Education when you leave the U.S. or change your visa status.
-When you finish your program and leave the U.S. permanently, or if you change to another visa status (for instance if an employer plans to do an H1B visa application for you after you graduate or you finish your OPT), let the coordinator of International Education know in person or by email.
-Change your program dates with the Update Information Form
+Notify International Education when you leave the U.S. or change your visa status.
+When you finish your program and leave the U.S. permanently, or if you change to another visa status (for instance if an employer plans to do an H1B visa application for you after you graduate or you finish your OPT), let International Education know in person or by email.
+Change your program dates with the Update Information Form.

 6. If you change your degree program or level . . .

-Contact International Education prior to changing your educational program or level.
-For example, if your I-20 states that you are studying chemistry and you want to change your program of study to marketing, you must notify the Office of International Education.
+Contact the Office of International Education prior to changing your educational program or level.
+For example, if your I-20 states that you are studying chemistry and you want to change your program of study to marketing, you must notify International Education.
 All program changes must be updated in the SEVIS system.
-If you have graduated from an undergraduate program and will be beginning graduate studies, you must notify the Office of International Education and request a change of degree level.
-Change your degree program or level with the Update Information Form
+If you have graduated from an undergraduate program and will be beginning graduate studies, you must notify International Education and request a change of degree level.
+Change your degree program or level with the Update Information Form.

 7. Discuss transfer plans with a designated school official (DSO).

-If you plan to transfer to another school or to go on to attend graduate school after you graduate from Austin Peay State University, notify a DSO and complete the Transfer to Another University Form
+If you plan to transfer to another school or to go on to attend graduate school after you graduate from Austin Peay State University, notify the Office of International Education and complete the Transfer to Another University Form.

 8. Keep copies of immigration documents.

-Keep copies of all immigration documents including the passport photo page, the visa page of your passport, both sides of your I-94 Form (even if the back side has no writing), the I-20 (for F-1 visa students); the DS-2019 (for J-1 visa students) and keep all copies of any DS-2019 or I-20 issued to you during your time as an international student.
+Keep copies of all immigration documents including the passport photo page, the visa page of your passport, your I-94 Form (both sides, even if the back side has no writing, if you received the card version on re-entry), the I-20 (for F-1 visa students); the DS-2019 (for J-1 visa students) and keep all copies of any previous DS-2019s or I-20s issued to you during your time as an international student.
 Remember to keep all immigration documents in a safe place.
 If possible during an emergency, carry your immigration documents on your body.